Arjun-BD/ES335-MLAssignment1/DecisionTreeImplementation/Ass1DecisionTreeImplementationQ1b.md

 #### Explanantion of the function

 <ul>
-<li>Firstly, the dataset is shuffled to ensure that there is no bias in the training dataset or the testing points</li>

 <li>The number of Folds is defined to be 5 and the fold size is figured out by dividing the length of the dataframe by the number of folds </li>

 <li> We then iterate through each fold,(each with different testing and training datasets)</li>